sendamply/amply-python/README.md

-clicktracking | Enable or disable clicktracking. categories | An array of email categories you can associate with your message. substitutions | An object of the format `{subFrom: 'subTo', ...}` of substitutions.
+clicktracking | Enable or disable clicktracking. categories | An array of email categories you can associate with your message. substitutions | An object of the format `{subFrom: 'subTo', ...}` of substitutions. send_at | Delay sending until a specified time.
+An ISO8601 formatted string with timezone information.

 __Example__